wmconnolly/100-days-of-code/log.md

 **Today's Progress:** Finished (for now) refactoring my spreadsheet program.
 More time spent on k3s, learning how it's different than k8s; I feel silly for trying to install either directly on my Mac - Kubernetes is about orchestrating _Linux containers_ after all.
 OSS, Linux, _duhh_.

 **Thoughts:** Raspberry Pi it is!

+---
+## Day 55, November 26, 2019

+**Today's Progress:** Started reading _"Kubernetes: Up and Running"_ via a PDF freely given away by Microsoft Azure.
+Generally lose patience reading PDFs; will likely buy a physical copy, but this is incredibly helpful to kick-start my `k8s` journey.
+Also spent time scoping out a new work-related project I can use Go for: parsing PDF documents to produce tabular data which is used for other tracking purposes.

+**Thoughts:**